 Selendang or shoulder scarf is a single panel textile that is made with ikat motifs using the red, blues and blacks of a sekomandi made by weavers in central Sulawesi who call themselves To Mangki Karataun.

 The shoulder scarf became used throughout the Indonesian archipelago when the woman’s top called kebaya became part of the national dress of Indonesia.
 Prior to this many traditional communities did not have this as part of their traditional dress.

 Warp ikat, single panel, twisted fringe, commercial cotton, natural dyes.
-Ikat tied, dyed, woven in Karataun, Sulawesi, 2017.
+Ikat tied, dyed and woven in Mamuju, Sulawesi, 2017.

 184 x 23 cm / 72.5 x 9 in